moritzzzzz/Continuous_Control/README.md

 (source: https://s3.amazonaws.com/video.udacity-data.com/topher/2018/June/5b1ea778_reacher/reacher.gif)

 ### Environment
 In RL the environment defines what the agent will learn.
 In this case the environment allows the agent to choose the magnitude of 4 dimensionsof its action in each timesequence.
 The action space is continuous, which poses the essence, as well as the challenge in this project.
+Every action dimension must be in range -1 to 1.

 Also the state space is not discrete, but continuous and is perceived by the agent in 33 dimensions.
 (33 continuous input features)